 To discuss any special room requests based on medical grounds, or any other special needs, please call (407) 939-7807 well in advance of your stay and the cast members will do their best to ensure that your individual needs are met.
 Please don’t leave it to the last minute to call though.
 The TTY number for the hearing impaired is (407) 939-7670.

 Extra Magic Hours.
-Extended access to selected parks on selected days (one hour before the general public on Early EMH mornings, three hours after normal closing time with Late EMH Evenings).
+Extended access to selected parks on selected days (one hour before the general public on Early EMH mornings, two hours after normal closing time with Late EMH Evenings).

 Free Use of Disney Transportation.
 Port Orleans has a bus service providing regular transfers to all the parks and water parks, plus a ferry boat service to the Downtown Disney shopping area, restaurants and the Pleasure Island complex.
 The monorail and other ferry boat services are all available for hotel guests too.
 This facility makes it easy to pop back to your hotel for a midday break or a refreshing dip in the pool.